SamsKod/SamsSite/README.md

 ## Starting point

 The idé was to build a booking app for my familys summerhouse.
 We are always having trouble to handle the planing for the summer holidays.
-We have tried to schedule who and when the in with personal calendars or shared documents so I thought a web app could help.
-I want it to be quit small and easy mvp.
-So I started with three scetches.
-Both Calender view and Profile was added on the way I was building and learning new things.
+We have tried to schedule who and when with personal calendars or shared documents, with no success so I thought a web app could help.
+This is small and easy mvp, but hopefully it can grow.
+I started with three scetches.
+Both Calender view and Profile was added on the way as I was building and learning new things.

 ### Scetches